Tehnix/MySSH/README.md

               Delete the connection with <callname>
    -u <filepath>
             Use specified file instead of default conList
-   -g       Same as names, prints a list of connections
+   -g       Same as names, prints a list of connections -p       Used with -g.
+Adds password to the printed data -m       Connect with rmate (default port is 52698)
 </code></pre>